henley-regatta/pico_calendar_display/README.md

 execution; that's enough time (if Thonny is already launched!) to let you STOP and get back to the REPL to make changes if you need to.

+## Memory Management

+As I was ready to push this out and declare "Done" I found it was crashing when booted from scratch.
+After doing some tracing I found that it was dying out-of-memory when retrieving the calendar.
+And with some judicious use of `gc.mem_free()` it became obvious that it's all used in allocating the `gpd` object that controls the e-Paper.
+There's some wierdness in that library in that it allocates both a 1-bit-per-pixel array (`Image1Gray`) and a 2-bit-per-pixel / 4 colour array (`Image4Gray`), but then _never uses the 1-bit ImageBuffer_.
+That's 15K of memory (out of about 150K, 10%) apparently wasted.
+So I've commented it out; _apparently_ without ill effect but days are early.

+This does highlight one of the major limitations of this hardware solution though - memory size is critical.
+The ability of this particular hardware combination to "scale" - either to larger calendar sizes, or even to larger display sizes (bigger Frame Buffers) is limited.
+I suspect at some point I'm going to need to ditch the Python environment and start on C development to have greater control over memory consumption.

+As a legacy of all this tracing/debugging, there's still a bunch of manual `gc.collect()` statements strewn around the code base.
+These are _probably_ unnecessary but at this point I'm not willing to risk it by removing them...

+Also, the free heap size is in the footer where no doubt it'll confuse someone reading the screen...

 ## Low-power / Sleep modes on the Pi Pico w with an ePaper display attached

 Probably the biggest headache in all of this was getting the Pico W to do